What is an informational text

-An informative text is an article written in the third person, where the author does not express his/her point of view, but presents information based on verified facts.
+Informational text - is an article written in the third person, where the author does not express his own point of view, but presents information based on verified facts.
 By reading it, the reader should get specific information on the issue of interest.
-The title of such material should reflect the essence of the article (for example, "How to choose sneakers").
+The title of such material must reflect the essence of the article (for example, "How to choose sneakers").

 Requirements for the information material

-The volume of such a text usually exceeds 2000 characters, as it is difficult to disclose the issue in a smaller number.
+The volume of such a text usually exceeds 2000 characters, since it is difficult to disclose the issue in a smaller number.
 The optimal size is 3000-5000 characters, where there is no room for lyrics and empty sentences.
-The text should solve a person's problem, or provide instructions on how to do so.
+The text should solve the person's problem, or provide instructions on how to do it.

 Articles are divided into several types:

-- "Helpful tips" - these describe specific actions or steps for selecting and operating a particular product.
+- "Helpful tips" - they describe specific actions or steps for selecting and operating a particular product.

-- Descriptive - consisting of a detailed description of the product and telling about its qualities and characteristics.
+- Descriptive - consisting of a detailed description of the product and tell about its qualities and characteristics.

-- Advertising and informational - texts where the first or last paragraph indicates the company website, which can purchase the product or service described.
+- Advertising and informational - texts, where the first or last paragraph indicates the site of the company, which can purchase the product or service described.

-- Test-drives - listing the peculiarities of using the product and comparing it with peers.
-Such articles are large-scale, exceeding 7000 characters.
+- Test-drives - listing the features of using the product and comparing it with peers.
+Such articles are large-scale, exceeding 7,000 characters.

-There are also tutorials, manuals, reviews, ratings and analyses.
+There are also tutorials, manuals, reviews, ratings and analysis.

 The text must meet the following criteria: